Anova Nano Precision Cooker

 "Sous vide" is a process in which you vacuum-seal something — say, a steak — in a plastic bag, then immerse it in a hot water bath for a long time.
 This low-and-slow cooking method results in amazingly tender and juicy meat.
 Anova's Nano Precision Cooker takes the guesswork out by connecting to your smartphone via an app, and alerting you when your food is ready.
 Plus, the app has recipes and tips from Serious Eats, one of the better cooking sites online.
 The Bluetooth-only Nano, Anova's newest model, is smaller than the original, yet has better on-device controls, and heats water and cooks your food just as fast.

 Instant Pot has almost single-handedly popularized the pressure cooker market, and with good reason.
 Its programmable device can not only make 5-minute risotto, but can also be used to cook eggs, cakes, yogurt, and more in the fraction of the time it takes traditionally.
+After testing all of Instant Pot's models, our favorite is the Instant Pot Duo.
+It was the best at making eggs, chicken, rice, pork, and more, and it's reasonably priced. too.
 This model is available in 3-, 6- and 8-quart sizes.

 How do you know if the turkey is done?
 You could keep opening the oven and sticking a thermometer in the bird, but what if you could simply sit back and watch the football game and get an alert on your smartphone when the bird is cooked?
 That's where the iGrill2 comes in handy.
 The Master Kit comes with three meat probes as well as an ambient temperature probe, which makes it great not just for grilling, but smoking meat as well, too.
 The iGrill2 works over Bluetooth (it has a 150-foot range), and its app has recommended temperatures for all sorts of meats and doneness levels (rare, medium rare, etc.), and can send you alerts when what you're cooking hits a preset temperature.